jetaggart/light-haskell/README.md

 Restart LightTable, and run the command (ctrl-space) `Show plugin manager`.
 You should see Haskell as an installed plugin.
 After, simply go to a haskell file and start running the commands.
 The plugin bootstraps itself and builds the executable, so give it a minute the first time around.
 If you don't see what you expect after running a command and waiting a bit, try restarting LightTable.
 If you still are having trouble, please look at the bottom bar for errors and don't hesitate to submit an issue or help out.

-Contributing
-===

-This plugin is in the early stages, and can use any kind of help.
-The best place to start is the issues.
-I've marked things as `easy` that should be, well, easy.
-Feel free to comment on any issue asking for help/direction.

 To add functionality, I usually start with testing the haskell client with the ruby server that simulates LightTable.
 Start by going into the plugin dir and run: